 You can convert bulk heic to jpg from command line or bash, bat, and powershell scripts.
 This method can also be used to invoke JDeli from any programming language that allows you to create a child process.

-In this tutorial you learned how to convert HEIC to JPG in bulk, you can also have a look at our tutorials for more format conversions.
+In this tutorial you learned how to convert HEIC to JPG in bulk, our pure Java library provides Heic support for the writing and reading as well.
+You can look at our documentation to find out more.

 Are you a Java Developer working with Image files?